-- transfer personal data from the UK to the EU, the European Economic Area (EEA) or elsewhere; and - receive personal data from outside the UK (including from the EU or EEA) into the UK.
+- · transfer personal data from the UK to the EU, the European Economic Area (EEA) or elsewhere; and - receive personal data from outside the UK (including from the EU or EEA) into the UK.

-If we, or fraud prevention agencies, allow your personal data to be transferred outside the UK, this may be to a country where your information will be protected to UK standards.
+If we, or fraud prevention agencies, allow your personal data to be transferred outside of the UK, this may be to a country where your information will be protected to UK standards.
 Otherwise, fraud prevention agencies will make sure your personal data continues to be protected by having appropriate safeguards in place.
-If necessary, we will put appropriate measures in place, such as relevant clauses in contracts, to make sure that personal data is sent and received in line with any laws that apply.
+If necessary we will put appropriate measures in place, such as relevant clauses in contracts, to make sure that personal data is sent and received in line with any laws that apply.

-If you ask us to share information with authorised third parties who provide payment-initiation or account-information services (either in the UK or abroad), we will follow your request (whether you made it or somebody else made it on your behalf) to share the relevant information.
+If you ask us to share information with authorised third parties who provide payment-initiation or account-information services, we will follow the request (whether made by you or someone with authority to deal with the account on your behalf) to share the relevant information.